- Grants Administration

-If you traveled Florida Route 1 in the 1960s, you may have encountered young African American artists selling lushly-painted Florida landscapes from the trunks of their cars.
+If you traveled Florida Route 1 in the 1960s, you may have encountered young African American artists selling beautifully painted Florida landscapes from the trunks of their cars along the side of the road.
 Jim Crowe segregation prevented the painters from entering galleries – so they sold their works at motels, businesses and to tourists – for $15-$25 apiece.
-It is estimated that they created and sold more than 200,000 paintings by the end of the 20th Century.
+It is estimated that they created and sold more than 200,000 paintings by the end of the 20th century.

-Many of the blossoming painters were inspired and mentored by Fort Pierce’s world-renown landscape artist Albert Earnest “Bean” Backus, creator of richly-detailed depictions of “Old Florida” scenery.
-Encouragement from Backus, Lincoln Park Academy art teacher Zanobia Jefferson, and each other helped propel the young entrepreneurs to paint their way out of picking citrus and tomatoes, using wall-board as their canvas and crown molding for frames.
+Many of the young painters were inspired and mentored by Fort Pierce’s world-renown landscape artist Albert Earnest “Bean” Backus, creator of richly detailed depictions of “Old Florida” scenery.
+Encouragement from Backus, Lincoln Park Academy art teacher Zanobia Jefferson and each other helped propel the young entrepreneurs to paint their way out of picking citrus and tomatoes, using wallboard as their canvas and crown molding for frames.

-This loosely-associated group of twenty-five men and one woman came to be known as The Highwaymen.
+The loosely associated group of twenty-five men and one woman came to be known as The Highwaymen.
 Mostly from Fort Pierce, the artists were inducted into the Florida Artists Hall of Fame in 2004.
-Their paintings now sell for thousands of dollars and are sought after by collectors throughout the world.